title

 Coalitions and Wars to 1721

-Of no small concern among the major European powers in the early 1700s was their power relative to each other, and in 1702 Great Britain was alarmed at the prospect of the grandson of the King of France, Louis XIV, inheriting the Spanish throne.
-Great Britain, the United Netherlands, Austria and Brandenburg-Prussia united against France in what was called the War of Spanish Succession, a war from 1702 to 1713 that ended in exhaustion and a temporary settlement, signed at Utrecht in the United Netherlands.
+Of no small concern among the major European powers in the early 1700s was their power relative to each other, and in 1702 Britain was alarmed at the prospect of the grandson of the King of France, Louis XIV, inheriting the Spanish throne.
+Britain, the Dutch Republic, Austria and Brandenburg-Prussia united against France in what was called the War of Spanish Succession, a war from 1702 to 1713 that ended in exhaustion and a temporary settlement signed at Utrecht in the Dutch Republic.

-The family of Louis XIV – the Bourbons – gained from the settlement by recognition of his grandson, Philip V, as king of Spain.
+The family of Louis XIV – the Bourbons – gained from the settlement by recognition of his grandson Philip V as king of Spain.
 But, to the pleasure of the British and their allies, the king of Spain lost territory: the Kingdom of Naples, the Duchy of Milan, and Sardinia.
-These lands, like the Spanish throne itself, had belonged to the Habsburg family – which had intermarried with the Bourbons – and now the Treaty of Utrecht left these lands with the Habsburgs, who were ruling from Vienna, in Austria.
+These lands, like the Spanish throne itself, had belonged to the Habsburg family, who had intermarried with the Bourbons.
+And now the Treaty of Utrecht left these lands with the Habsburgs, who were ruling from Vienna.
 To the Habsburgs also went what had been called the Spanish Netherlands (around Ghent, Antwerp and Brussels).
-The treaty also took Sicily from Spain and gave to Vittorio (Victor) Amadeus of the House of Savoy – which won international recognition as royalty.
-(The Hohenzollern family, which ruled Brandenburg-Prussia, was also given international recognition as royalty.)
+The treaty also took Sicily from Spain and gave it to Vittorio (Victor) Amadeus of the House of Savoy, which won international recognition as royalty.
 The treaty took the island of Gibraltar from Spain and gave it to the British.
-And the treaty also gave the British territory in the Americas that had belonged to the French: Hudson Bay territory, Newfoundland and that part of Acadia that the British called Nova Scotia.
+And the treaty also gave to the British territory in the Americas that had belonged to the French: Hudson Bay territory, Newfoundland and that part of Acadia.

-After the settlement at Utrecht, the French viewed Austria as their nation's primary rival on the European continent.
+After the settlement at Utrecht, the French monarchy viewed Charles VI as its primary rival on the European continent.
 And, as a counter to France, Charles maintained his family's tie to the British, which included loans and financial debt, while the British and French enjoyed a respite from their traditional hostilities.
 Both nations had been exhausted by war and were in need of recuperation, and in 1715 both nations had new kings: Louis XV under a regent, and George I in Britain.

-But the British remained at odds with that other Bourbon power: Spain.
+But the British remained at odds with Spain, that other Bourbon power.
 The Spanish were stopping and boarding British ships suspected of trading with their territory in the Americas, the Spanish interrogating British crews and looking for goods such as indigo and cocoa and for Spanish money.

 Spain felt overwhelmed militarily and sued for peace.
 With the Treaty of London the major powers solidified the peace they made at Utrecht.
-Philip V of Spain finally recognized the loss of the Spanish Netherlands to the Habsburgs of Austria.
-Charles VI recognized the succession of Philip to what he had thought should be his rule in Spain.
-Charles was recognized as ruler over Sicily, and Vittorio (Victor) Amadeus of the House of Savoy, who had ruled Sicily, was instead given rule over Sardinia.
+Europe's ruling families tried settling their differences.
+Philip V of Spain finally recognized the loss of the Spanish Netherlands, now ruled by Charles VI.
+And Charles VI of the Habsburg family gave up interest in returning his family's rule to Spain.
+He recognized Philip's rule there, while Charles was recognized as ruler over Sicily.

-Also in the years between 1718 and 1721, those powers that had been involved in the Great Northern War settled their differences: Denmark, Saxony, Brandenburg-Prussia and Russia made a peace of sorts with Sweden.
-Europe was at peace, for awhile.
+Also in the years between 1718 and 1721, those ruling families that had been involved in the Great Northern War settled their differences.
+Denmark, Saxony, Brandenburg-Prussia and Russia made a peace of sorts with Sweden.
+Europe was at peace, for a while.